terzicaglar/LaserArena/README.md

 **Solution/Game:** Moves between the solution and the game.
 This button is enabled if the solution of the level is unlocked before.

-**Hint:"** Gives one hint by correctly placing a token or changing the orientation of it.
+**Hint:** Gives one hint by correctly placing a token or changing the orientation of it.